saranshabd/README/README.md

 I like reading books, particularly non-fiction.
 Besides that, I have been following Football since my early childhood, and only recently started watching Formula 1.

-> Reach out to me on my [email](mailto:saranshabd@gmail.com) if you have anything interesting to discuss or brainstorm.
+Head out to [my website](https://saranshabd.com) to know more!
+Reach out to me on my [email](mailto:saranshabd@gmail.com) if you have anything interesting to discuss or brainstorm.
 Otherwise, do send me a connection request on [LinkedIn](https://linkedin.com/in/saranshabd).

-Head out to [my website](https://saranshabd.com) to know more!